insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Homeowners insurance rates differ significantly from one home to another.
-Home insurance rates in Austin depend on several factors, including:
+However, homeowners insurance rates can vary drastically from one home to another.
+Home insurance rates in Austin depend on a number of factors, including:

 • Your credit score